New TEF-TCF Prep Batches Starting Every Week | Limited Seats Available

 Flightless Birds in French

-Flightless birds are fascinating species that have evolved without the ability to fly, often adapting to their environments with strong legs and other unique traits.
-Here is a table of flightless birds, their French names, and their pronunciations:
+What do you think when you think of birds?
+Flightless birds are fascinating species that have evolved without the ability to fly despite having wings, often adapting to their environments with strong legs and other unique traits.
+Here is a list of flightless birds, their French names, and their pronunciations:

 Bird French NamePronunciation